Nelk: Legal issues and controversies

 Throughout Nelk's career, they have been the subject of various legal issues and controversies.
 In January 2015, Nelk posted a video titled "Coke Prank On Cops" in which they told police officers in Los Angeles that they had "coke" in the back of the car, leading the officers to think that they were referring to cocaine, when in actuality, they were referring to Coca-Cola.
 The group received a warning, and the Los Angeles Police Department released a statement informing the public that the prank was illegal and warning potential copycat pranksters against doing so.
 The video has received 49 million views and is currently their most viewed, having almost three times as many views as their second-most viewed video.
 It is also notably regarded as the video that sparked their global popularity.

 In January 2019, Sebastiani was arrested during a prank in which he walked into a Barnes & Noble store with fake blood smeared on a white jumpsuit and asked workers for books on covering up a crime scene.
 He was charged by Columbus, Ohio, police department, and found guilty of disorderly conduct in the Ohio Court of Common Pleas.
 In August 2019, Nelk participated in a "spin the globe challenge", and ended up in Europe.
 In Ireland, Nelk planned a meetup in a public park, but failed to notify the local police.
 The meetup got out of control, with large mobs of fans swarming the area in an unsafe manner, causing the meetup to be cut short.
-In May 2020, Forgeard, Deleonardis, Sirur, along with several other members were arrested for disturbing the peace while filming a prank at a Target store in Mississippi.
+In May 2020, Forgeard, Deleonardis and Sirur, along with several other members, were arrested for disturbing the peace while filming a prank at a Target store in Mississippi.
 They were later released on bond.